iCamilo/ios-lead-essentials-feed-api-challenge/README.md

 		- ⚠️ Important: ***You should only change the `RemoteFeedLoader.swift` file to implement the `load` method.***

-		- Do not change any other files in the target.
+		- Do not change any other files in the folder.

 	- The `Tests` folder contains the test cases.

 		- ⚠️ Important: ***You should only change the `LoadFeedFromRemoteUseCaseTests.swift` file to implement all test cases.***

-		- Do not change any other files in the test target.
+		- Do not change any other files in the test folder.

 	- Do not change the indentation in the project.

 	- Do not rename the existing classes and files.

+	- Important: Every time you build the project, it'll automatically reformat the modified files with SwiftFormat to maintain the code consistent.

 4) Use the `Tests/LoadFeedFromRemoteUseCaseTests.swift` to validate your implementation.